Laie Hawaii Temple Family Hisory Miracles

-The Laie Hawaii Temple has brought many blessings to all the islands of Hawaii, and enlarged the reach of the temple blessings to far away islands of the sea, thousands of miles away.
+The Laie Hawaii Temple has been the means to bringing blessings to all the islands of Hawaii, and enlarged the reach of the temple blessings to far away islands of the sea, thousands of miles away.
 When the Laie Temple was first built the countries assigned to the temple were Hawaii, New Zealand, Samoa, Tonga, Tahiti, Japan, and Australia.
 As the Church continued to grow throughout the Pacific and Asia, the number of countries blessed by this temple continued to increase.
 Hawaii plays an important role in the spreading of the gospel of Jesus Christ to many countries, it is a blessed land chosen by God to fulfill an important purpose.

 All Will Be Made Possible Through Christ